Skip to main content

 Overview

 In this course, we will use parks and protected areas – both in the U.S. and internationally – as a framework for exploring broader themes of sustainability, conservation, and socio-ecological systems.
 We will use case studies that exemplify national (U.S.) and international parkscapes (i.e., parks and protected areas embedded within complex landscapes) that convey stories of evolving attitudes and approaches toward conservation.
-These stories will help explain the historical, transitioning, and future role of conservation in societies shaped by local ecologies, conflict, and change.
+These stories will help explain the historical, transitional, and future role of conservation in societies shaped by local ecologies, conflict, and change.
 The course can be applied toward Penn State’s General Education “Social and Behavioral Sciences” (GS), International Cultures (IL) requirements.

-In this course we will:
+In this course, we will:

 • Explore the history of parks and protected areas globally, including the development of the U.S. National Park system, and the globalization of conservation and sustainability ideas.